Aloe Vera Benefits

 Drinking Aloe Vera juice certainly does have great benefits!

 The Indian name for Aloe Vera is kumara, which means young girl.
-A young woman would take Aloe Vera gel three times a day the week before her menstrual period was expected.
+A young woman would take the gel three times a day the week before her menstrual period was expected.
 This was taken as a remedy to reduce the menstrual pains.

 In ancient Egypt the Aloe Vera was called the “plant of immortality”.
-Cleopatra was known to use Aloe Vera on a regular basis to keep her skin soft and reduce wrinkles.
+Cleopatra was known to use it on a regular basis to keep her skin soft and reduce wrinkles.